news and whatnot

 talking olive oil, Italy, food and stuff.

 8 August 2022 Deep South Dining, MPB Think Radio

 Back in the MPB studio talking about King cakes, olive oil, cast iron baking utensils and whatnot.

 Olio della Donna olives are picked early and by hand and taken to a state-of-the-art mill within hours.

-Olio della Donna is mechanically extracted from healthy olives (think fresh-squeezed orange juice)at temperatures well below the 26C/78F threshold during all phases of production (higher than that and the olives render considerably more oil but it oxidizes before it's even extracted and so it tastes bad, has little to no health benefits and automatically does not qualify as extra virgin).
+Olio della Donna is mechanically extracted from healthy olive, it's a fresh-squeezed fruit juice, at temperatures well below the 26C/78F threshold during all phases of production (higher than that and the olives render considerably more oil but it oxidizes before it's even extracted and so it tastes bad, has little to no health benefits and automatically does not qualify as extra virgin).

 We keep your olive oil fresh by filtering it as soon as it exits the mill and storing it in big tanks for as long as possible, in a dark storeroom at temperatures between 13C/55F & 17C/63F.

-We do all this to avoid the onset of oxidation which eats away at the olive oils's healthy characteristics and flavor.
+We do all this to avoid the onset of oxidation which eats away at the olive oil's healthy characteristics and flavor.

-Oxidation in olive oil is caused by air, heat, light and sediment.
+Oxidation in olive oil is caused by exposure to air, heat, light and sediment.
 Olive oil that is protected from those elements will be good for several years.